qvn/GitPages/_posts/2013-09-17-Steam-Out-Scenario.md

 ## Heat Transfer Coefficient

-Let's assume heat transfer coefficient $$h$$ is constant throughout the tank and constant during the relief.
+Let's assume heat transfer coefficient $$U$$ is constant throughout the tank and constant during the relief.
 Picking which value to use is [a topic of debate](http://www.eng-tips.com/viewthread.cfm?qid=155185).
 I myself contemplate about this.

 However, at this point, pick a side and stick with it.